TobikoData/sqlmesh/docs/faq/faq.md

 ??? question "What is the model `cron` parameter?"
     SQLMesh does not fully refresh models when a project is run.
 Instead, you specify how frequently each model should run with its `cron` parameter (defaults to daily).

-    When you execute `sqlmesh run`, SQLMesh determines compares each model's `cron` value to its record of when the model was last run.
+    When you execute `sqlmesh run`, SQLMesh compares each model's `cron` value to its record of when the model was last run.
 If enough time has elapsed it will run the model, otherwise it does nothing.

     For example, consider a model whose `cron` is daily.
 The first time you execute `sqlmesh run` today the model will run.
 If you execute `sqlmesh run` again, SQLMesh will detect that the model has already run today and will not re-run the model.